Died aged c. 93

 John Metcalf (1717–1810), also known as Blind Jack of Knaresborough or Blind Jack Metcalf, was the first professional road builder to emerge during the Industrial Revolution.
 Blind from the age of six, John had an eventful life, which was well documented by his own account just before his death.
 In the period 1765 to 1792 he built about 180 miles (290 km) of turnpike road, mainly in the north of England.DbPedia

 Commemorated on 2 plaques

 Blind Jack of Knaresborough (John Metcalf) was born in 1717 in a cottage whose garden adjoined the churchyard.
 Though blinded by smallpox at the age of six, he became famous as a musician, guide, horseman, trader and pioneer builder of roads.
 He died in 1810 and is buried in Spofforth churchyard.

-The Parsonage, Knaresborough, United Kingdom where he was born near (1717)
+The Parsonage, Knaresborough, United Kingdom where they was born near (1717)